pip-services/pip-services-docs/content/en/dart/rabbitmq/queues/rabbitmq_message_queue.md

 Peeks a single incoming message from the queue without removing it.
 If there are no messages available in the queue, it returns null.

-- Important: This method are not supported in this release!
+- Important: This method are not supported in this release.

 `@override`
 > Future<[MessageEnvelope](../../../messaging/queues/message_envelope)> peek(String correlationId)